 About the Artists

-Best known for his modernista style sculptures Desconsuelo and Juventud, Josep Llimona was born in Barcelona in 1864.
+Best known for his modernista style sculptures Desconsol (Desolation) and Joventut, Josep Llimona was born in Barcelona in 1864.
 He studied at the famous La Llotja art school and at the age of 16 went to Rome to continue his studies.
 During his stay in Rome he designed the statue of Ramon Berenguer III as well as the panels for the Christopher Columbus monument.

 Plaça de Ramon Berenguer el Gran

 How to get there